Download with Composer

 styles.
 For recompiling that components you should add them to your theme manually.

 Material Base uses Sass variables for values of colors, fonts, and sizes.
-Base theme contains default values which can be changed in
+The base theme contains default values which can be changed in

 _variables.scss in your theme.
-During compilation, your values will be used instead of default.
+During compilation, your values will be used instead of the default.

 Also base theme contains full Material design color pallete which can be used for color values.